joostiphone/Z390-Hackintosh-Joost/README.md

 # Serial number:
 You need to make your own serial number, so that your iCloud etc. will work without using someone else his serial number.

-# Updating Hackintosh
+# Updating Hackintosh (MacOS)
 https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/
+- Make sure you're using the latest stable release of OpenCore and that it works (you can use my efi as per below, or you can update OpenCore yourself)
-- In general; watch others do first to see if they succeed:
+- In general; watch others do first to see if they succeed
 - Make sure first to install the latest Kext files
 - Install latest OpenCore; but first make sure that this works according other users.
 Latest OpenCore build: https://github.com/acidanthera/OpenCorePkg/releases